Marulan: History

 In the early years of European settlement of Sydney, exploration southwest of Sydney was slow.
 In 1818, Hamilton Hume and James Meehan reached "the Goulburn plains" for the first time.
 Governor Lachlan Macquarie ordered the construction of the Great South Road (the basis of the northern end of the Hume Highway) in 1819 from Picton to the Goulburn Plains.

 The southern part of Macquarie's road ran from Sutton Forest roughly along existing minor roads to Canyonleigh, Brayton, Carrick and Towrang, where it joined the current route to Goulburn.
 Branching from this route (now called the Illawarra Highway at this point) just south of Sutton Forest, a road, now known as Old Argyle Road, developed in the 1820s.
 It ran to Bungonia, via Wingello, Tallong, and the southern outskirts of Marulan, all, except Wingello, located in Argyle County, along with Goulburn.
 In the early 19th century Bungonia was expected to become a major centre, but it subsequently proved unsuitable for intensive agriculture.

 When Thomas Mitchell rerouted the Great South Road in the 1830s, he decided to bring these two roads together and build a junction at old Marulan, with roads proceeding to Goulburn and Bungonia.
 When the Main Southern railway reached Marulan in 1868, the town migrated 3 km north to the railway station.
 Nevertheless, the old cemetery remains at the Bungonia Road intersection.
 A quarry is being developed near the intersection, so an interchange has been built there.

 In 1958, the first truck inspection station in New South Wales was opened on the outskirts of Marulan on the Hume Highway.
 In 1986, the town was bypassed when a dual carriageway section of the Hume Highway opened.

 Marulan Meridian Arch

 Located in Meridian Park on George St, the Marulan Meridian Arch is a sculpture that forms an arch with a metal sphere on an axis mounted at the top of arch.
-It is the very centre of the Eastern Time Zone and, as such, the sun rises here at exactly 6:00am, then sets at exactly 6:00pm, every equinox.
+It is the very centre of the time zone UTC+10:00 and, as such, the sun rises here at approximately 6:00am, then sets at exactly 6:00pm, every equinox.

-It commemorates the Centenary of Federation and that Marulan is the only town on the 150th Meridian.
+It commemorates the Centenary of Federation and that Marulan is the only town on the 150th meridian east.